molgenis/league-of-robots/roles/parallax/README.md

    is running on remote host
  - when command is executed, the timeout is running and waiting for limit to expire, if that happens, command is killed
+ - command output goes to stdout, parallax info goes into log file or logger